 Address: Piazza San Marco, 30124 Venezia

 Once a palace of residence of the Doge of Venice, this Venetian Gothic style palace is now one of the main attractions in Venice.
 The art museum and historic site is located in Piazza San Marco and if you want to avoid the insanely long line ups its best to purchase a skip the line ticket in advance.
-You can even purchase a multi museum ticket which grants you access to The Doge’s Palace, St. Mark’s Basilica, and more!
+You can even purchase a multi attraction ticket which grants you access to The Doge’s Palace and St. Mark’s Basilica!

 While the exterior of the palace is incredibly ornate you’ll be surprised at how much more incredible the interior becomes.
 You’ll see oil paintings from floor to ceiling, ceilings covered in gold leaf depicting scenes, and marble statues standing so tall you’ll feel like you’ve stepped back in time.

 Booking onto a tour at the Doge’s Palace also allows you access into and through the Bridge of Sighs – one of the most famous bridges in Venice.
 You might also want to check out the Doge’s Secret Itineraries Tour where you see rooms not usually included on tour.

 While getting into the famous bridge is on many peoples’ lists, it may not give you the best view you could hope for.
 It should be noted that with hundred of years of weather the windows out of the bridge leave a little to be desired in terms of views.

 Constructed in 1600, the bridge passes over the Rio di Palazzo, where it connects the interrogation rooms and New Prison of Doge’s Palace.
 This would have been the bridge that criminals sentenced to life in prison or death would walk their last walk looking out into Venice for the last time.